 Wood or composite decking is one of the simplest ways to make an above-ground pool more easily accessible.
 A deck surround also brings more space for swimmers who want to lounge by the pool at the pool level and makes it possible for adults to keep a poolside watch on swimming children.Continue to 8 of 11 below.

 An entryway deck is like a front porch but not completely covered overhead.
 The decking composite or wood steps and platforms are part of the total architectural design and sometimes with built-in benches or planter boxes.

-Materials, shape and design complement the architecture of the house, making deck and home look like they were built at the same time, by the same builder and not as an awkward, added-on afterthought.
+Materials, shape, and design complement the architecture of the house, making the deck and home look like they were built at the same time, by the same builder and not as an awkward, added-on afterthought.

 Wood entryway decks can be as simple as a few connected platforms leading up to the front door (pictured), to a front courtyard deck area that is basically an outdoor room one enters before stepping foot inside the actual house.Continue to 9 of 11 below.

 09 of 11